Greater Vision

 Greater Vision is an American Southern gospel music trio founded in 1990.
 It is one of Southern gospel's most popular trios and has been noted for their prolonged commercial and musical success spanning over three decades.
-As of 2017, the group is made up of Gerald Wolfe, Rodney Griffin, Chris Allman and Jon Epley.
+As of 2025, the group is made up of Gerald Wolfe, Rodney Griffin, Scott Mullens, and Chris Allman.
 Over the last several years, this trio has consistently been named Southern gospel's top male trio, winning the Singing News Awards and have placed numerous top songs on the Southern Gospel Charts and Radio.

 Group history

 The group formed in December 1990 when Mark Trammell left the Cathedral Quartet and teamed with Cathedrals alum Gerald Wolfe.
 They recruited tenor Chris Allman.
 The group quickly became a success.
 Their first project, On A Journey (1990), propelled them into seemingly overnight popularity.
 The group followed up with the albums You Can Have A Song (1992), 20 Inspirational Favorites (1993) and Serving A Risen Savior (1994), were all released on the Riversong/Benson Music Group label and was well received among fans and industry.
 By 1997, the group had left the Riversong label and joined Daywind records, releasing new albums, including When I See The Cross.